caoxiemeihao/vite-plugins/packages/electron-renderer/README.md

 ### How to work

+1. Fist, If you do not configure the following options, the plugin will modify their default values

+  * `base = './'`
+  * `build.assetsDir = ''`
+  * `build.rollupOptions.output.format = 'cjs'`

-1. The plugin transform 'electron' and NodeJs builtin modules to ESModule format in 'vite serve' phase.
+2. The plugin transform 'electron' and NodeJs builtin modules to ESModule format in 'vite serve' phase.

-2. Add 'electron' and NodeJs builtin modules to Rollup 'output.external' option in the 'vite build' phase.
+3. Add 'electron' and NodeJs builtin modules to Rollup 'output.external' option in the 'vite build' phase.

 **Using electron in Renderer-process**
 `import { ipcRenderer } from 'electron`